Infill Landscape Blog

 5. Check That Your Turf Blades are Now Vertical

-Once completed, the grass blades should appear vertical (maybe a slight angle) and consistent across the surface.
+Once completed, the grass blades should appear vertical (there might be a slight angle) and consistent across the surface.
 If some areas appear flat or matted, more infill may be needed.

 6. Finish With a Quick Infill Depth Check